-Energy efficiency is also an important topic and one of the main economic, political and environmental challenges in Europe.
-Retrofitting current WtE plants into Integrated Resource-Recovery Facilities (IRF), and maximising the production of heat or hot water, will deliver an important contribution to both efficiency and energy security.
+Increasing energy efficiency is also an important topic and one of the main economic, political and environmental challenges in Europe.

+Expanding current WtE plants into Integrated Resource-Recovery Facilities (IRF), and maximising the production and local usage of heat or hot water, will deliver an important contribution to both efficiency and energy security.

-Policy Recommendations for safeguarding and promoting IRF's role in energy security:
+Policy Recommendations for safeguarding and promoting WtE & IRF's role in energy security:

-- Safeguard the partly renewable feature of the energy produced from IRF in the Renewable Energy Directive and related legislation. - Support and incentivise the use of IRF to reduce Europe's dependency on gas imports, starting with including it in RePowerEU-related legislation. - Recognise the energy from IRF as "waste heat" by explicitly citing it in the definition of waste heat in the Renewable Energy Directive. - Recognise the role of IRF as cogeneration facilities and continue supporting the sector in relevant legislation regarding energy efficiency (e.g., Energy Efficiency Directive, Harmonised Efficiency Reference Values for calculating energy savings through cogeneration, etc). - Allow for state aid support for bioenergy production from IRF and ensure such support for high-efficiency cogeneration projects. - Recognise the bioenergy supplied by IRF as Taxonomy-aligned.
+Safeguard the partly renewable feature of the energy - both heat and electricity - produced from WtE & IRF in the Renewable Energy Directive and related legislation.

+Recognise the heat recovered from the fossil fraction of the residual waste treated in WtE & IRF as waste heat in the definition of the latter in the Renewable Energy Directive (in that it is unavoidable and not produced intentionally but as part of the process of treating waste).

+Acknowledge the role of WtE & IRF as cogeneration facilities and continue supporting the sector in all relevant energy-efficiency legislation (e.g., Energy Efficiency Directive, Harmonised Efficiency Reference Values for calculating energy savings through cogeneration, etc.).

+Support and incentivise the use of IRF to reduce Europe's dependency on gas imports, by including it in RePowerEU-related legislation.

+Allow for state aid support for bioenergy production from WtE & IRF and ensure such support for high-efficiency cogeneration projects.

+Recognise the bioenergy supplied by WtE & IRF as Taxonomyeligible.